OfficeDev/TrainingContent/Graph/01-1 Building Graph Applications/Lab.md

 ## Prerequisites

 This lab uses Visual Studio 2017.
-It also requires an **Azure Active Directory** directory and a user who can log in with administrative privileges.
+It also requires an **Azure Active Directory** tenant and a user with administrative privileges.

 ## Setup